Methodology

 - Impact type: At Risk

 This is why a single "AI exposure score" is misleading.
-The software developer has higher exposure than many "at risk" occupations, yet their job is growing.
-The structural score captures this distinction.
+The software developer has higher exposure than many "at risk" occupations, yet strong demand resilience offsets much more of that structural pressure.
+The V7 score captures this distinction directly, with additional task-concentration and demand-persistence signals.

 TL;DR